budziq/rust-skeptic/README.md

 This means that - *by default* - Skeptic examples require a `main` function, as in all the examples above.
-Implicit wrapping of examples in `main`, and custom injection of `extern crate` statements and crate attributes are controlled through document-level templates.
+Implicit wrapping of examples in `main`, and custom injection of `extern crate` statements and crate attributes are controlled through templates.

 Templates for a document are located in a separate file, that lives next to the document on the filesystem, and has the same full name as